Wiredcraft/test-devops/README.md

 - Ansible

 #### Task description
-You need to spawn a new service for your company (private docker registry, wiki pages, monitoring dashboard).
-For simplicity limit this task to 1 server setup.
+You need to spawn a new service for your company: private Docker registry.
+For simplicity limit this setup to 1 server only.
 Create an Ansible projects with sample inventory and playbooks for:
 - initial setup of the server
-- deployment of the service of your choice
+- deployment of private Docker registry service
-- any maintenance setups (DB backups)
+- any maintenance setups (DB backups, etc.)

 ### Task 3.
 Infrastructure as a code